-- Grapefruit, Oranges & Other Citrus, October through April – One of Texas’s most lucrative products is grown well in the southern Valleys.
+- Grapefruit, Oranges & Other Citrus: October through April – One of Texas’s most lucrative products is grown well in the southern Valleys.

-- Grapes, August through October – Texas is the oldest grape growing state and has the third highest grape industry for wines in the U.S.
+- Grapes: August through October – Texas is the oldest grape growing state and has the third highest grape industry for wines in the U.S.

-- Pears, August through November – Plant only blight-resistant varieties in Texas.
+- Pears: August through November – Plant only blight-resistant varieties in Texas.
 Plant at least two pear varieties to ensure a good fruit set.

-- Pomegranates, October into December. – Pomegranates, attractive as bushy shrubs or small trees, are reasonably well-adapted.
+- Pomegranates: October into December. – Pomegranates, attractive as bushy shrubs or small trees, are reasonably well-adapted.

 Research Before You Buy

 Many of the reasons for poor growth is the varying temperature and related problems to humidity and disease.
-Check with you local nursery and do a little research into your soil types, water conditions and weather patterns.
+Check with your local nursery and do a little research into your soil types, water conditions and weather patterns.
 Some fruits will do well when it freezes, but some fruits can be wiped out completely.

 Published on February 14th, 2018

-Updated on February 15th, 2018
+Updated on February 4th, 2020

 I’ve been researching and sharing lawn care and gardening info since 2010.
 I’m no expert, but my neighbors think I am